-- Over 350 million tonnes of plastic are produced globally every year1, with half becoming waste in less than a year2. - Globally, only 9% of all plastic produced has ever been recycled.
-The rest has been sent to incineration or landfill3. - Annual worldwide plastic production creates an estimated 390m tonnes of CO2 every year4 equivalent to over 172million UK cars5. - The planet is on course to see 12 billion tonnes of plastic in landfills and the environment by 20506. - Approximately 8 million tonnes of waste plastic enters the oceans each year?.
+- Over 350 million tonnes of plastic are produced globally every year, with half becoming waste in less than a year. - Globally, only 9% of all plastic produced has ever been recycled.
+The rest has been sent to incineration or landfill. - Annual worldwide plastic production creates an estimated 390m tonnes of CO2 every year equivalent to over 172million UK cars. - The planet is on course to see 12 billion tonnes of plastic in landfills and the environment by 2050. - Approximately 8 million tonnes of waste plastic enters the oceans each year?.

 Plastic has not been recognised as a valuable, reusable material, which has led to environmental pollution.
-Today, most of the plastic produced worldwide is either sent to incineration or landfill, or leaks into the environment after a short, single use.
+Today, most of the plastic produced worldwide is either sent to incineration or landfill, or leaks into the environment after a short single use.

-Traditional mechanical recycling methods cannot process all types of plastic, meaning many types of plastic, such as post-use, multi-layered flexible and rigid packaging, are sent to incineration, landfill or exported overseas.
+Traditional mechanical recycling methods cannot effectively process all types of plastic, meaning many types of plastic, such as post-consumer, multi-layered flexible and rigid packaging are send to incineration, landfill or exported overseas.